ethanespie/mlb_player_hometowns/README.md

 Example: locations of Seattle Mariners' hometowns, as of October 2021:
 ![image](https://user-images.githubusercontent.com/18272668/137645235-ef97a441-c3ca-4d16-ad39-3f5d2d8947b8.png)
-And another of Mariners players one I still had lying around on my machine from April 2018:
+And another of the Mariners that I happened to still on my machine from April 2018 during Ichiro's return to Seattle:
 ![image](https://user-images.githubusercontent.com/18272668/137645395-43b90b5e-23fa-420f-89f3-fc000996d672.png)